 The best steps to take often include:

-In addition, review your free credit report(s) yearly and report any anomalies, specifically looking for accounts you didn't open, hard inquiries that you did not know of/approve, and payments you made on time that show up as late.
+In addition, review your free credit report(s) yearly and report any anomalies, specifically looking for accounts you didn't open, hard inquiries that you did not know of or approve, and payments you made on time that show up as late.

 One of the easiest ways to protect your Credit from Identity Theft (where a criminal steals your information such as Social Security Number and Birthdate, opening a line of credit such as a credit card or loan in your name) is to place a Security Freeze on your credit file with each of the three main Credit Reporting Bureaus.
 This is a provision of Iowa Law.